peace220/NumberGame/README.md

 the env file is used to deploy the contract based on your infura and georli key.

-Execute the file:
+Execute the file front end:
 in terminal
-1. npm i --force// to install all the dependency
+1. to install the dependency type npm i based on different directories
-2. cd src // go to src
-3. npm start // to start react file
+2. execute the file type npm start

+contract:
+1. a .env file need to be created based on your goerli key and infura key
+2. npx hardhat run scripts/deploy.js to deploy the smart contract to the blockchain.

 changing account in meta mask will auto change in the web also.